scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Travis-CI-Integration.md

 <img src="/images/Build-based-Scan-CICD-Pipeline/travis/step2.1.png" />

 :::tip
-Note: If you are using a dedicated {{companyConfig.COMPANY_NAME}} deployment, you might need to set the `SCANTIST_IMPORT_URL` environment variable similarly.
+Note: If you are using a dedicated {{companyConfig.APP_NAME}} deployment, you might need to set the `SCANTIST_IMPORT_URL` environment variable similarly.
 :::

 <li>Add .travis.yml on your repository</li>